-General: For safety, TAs permit a maximum of eighteen students per section and require students to wear lab goggles and closed-toed-shoes.
-TAs also ensure that students finish their experiments in a timely fashion (4 hrs max!).
+General: For safety, TAs permit a maximum of fourteen students per section and they require students to wear lab goggles and closed-toed-shoes.
+TAs ensure that students finish their experiments in a timely fashion (4 hrs max!).

-Instruction and score: In each experiment, TAs give a brief overview of the theory and procedure for the daily activities, give a quiz, grade the pre-lab, and inlab parts, and assign a technique grade.
-After each experiment, TAs will request a photocopy of the entire experiment (pre-lab, in-lab and post-lab write-up) for grading.
+Instruction and score: In each experiment class, TAs give a brief overview of the theory and procedure for the daily activities, give a quiz, grade the pre-lab, and in-lab parts, and assign a technique grade.
+After each experiment, TAs will request a photocopy of the entire experiment (prelab, in -lab and post-lab write-up) for grading.
 TAs should complete their grading within one week after receiving each lab report.
 During every experiment, TAs assign 2-3 low technique scores (50) and 2-3 outstanding technique scores (90) to students.
-TAs use an identical 6B grading spread sheet to track their grades.
+TAs use an identical 6A grading spread sheet to track their grades.

-Absence and make-up: TAs oversee all fourteen experiments, but do not have the authority to cancel class or permit a student to skip a lab.
-If a student cannot attend, students must inform the course instructor, who may provide a "permission" email.
+Absence and make-up: TAs oversee all nine experiments.
+TAs do not have the authority to cancel class or permit a student to skip a lab.
+If a student can't attend, TAs have to inform to the instructor with a reasonable reason, who may provide a "permission" email.
 If space is available, TAs in other sections will contact the student to inform them of potential time to make-up the experiment.
-Make-up will be allowed up to 2 times.
+Make-up will be allowed up to 2 times in entire course.
 If a TA is sick, or must miss a lab, they will make arrangements to cover the sections and inform the instructor.

 2. General procedures for students in each lab.
-Each class usually begins with a 5-10 minute guiz that emphasizes important aspects of the current experiment and specifics from the past lab.
+Each class usually begins with a 5-10 minute guiz that emphasizes important aspects of the current experiment or specifics from the past lab.
 The TAs will give a 10-30 minute overview of the experiment, including the theory behind the practice; make notes in your notebook.
-While you are setting up your experiment, the TA will grade the "pre-lab" of your notebook in red ink, assigning a score with the date and their initials on the first page of the experiment.
-Before leaving lab, your TA will again initial the "in-lab" of your notebook to verify your experimental procedure and observations.
+While you are setting up your experiment, the TA will grade the pre-lab of your notebook in red ink, assigning a score with the date and their initials on the first page of the experiment.
+Before leaving lab, your TA will again initial in-lab of your notebook to verify your experimental procedure and observations.
 You should work independently on ALL the experiments and write-ups.